CyVerse-learning-materials/discovery_environment_guide/step4.rst

 ----

-*Browsing Analyses in the Discovery Envionrnment*
+*Browsing Analyses in the Discovery Environment*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   .. note::